IvanRente/Multiplayer2/README.md

 3. **Registering the prefab**
-   I dragged the Player prefab into a Spawnable Prefabs list (inside a Prefab Objects asset) and also assigned it as the Default Player Prefab in the NetworkManager or PlayerSpawner.
+   I dragged the Player prefab into a Spawnable Prefabs list (inside a Prefab Objects asset) and also assigned it as the Default Player Prefab in the NetworkManager and PlayerSpawner.
 This allows FishNet to spawn a player automatically when someone connects.

 4. **Adding player movement**